dangrmous/gopdx/README.md

 gopdx -c (or -continuous) to run continuously, updating arrivals for favorite stops every 60 seconds

-####Version 0.1.8 Release notes:
+####Version 0.1.9 Release notes:
-* New feature: fixed mode: gopdx will run continuously, updating arrivals every 60 seconds
+* -l (-locate) mode temporarily disabled until MapQuest fixes an API problem.
+Please use -n (-k, -keyword) in the mean time.

 ####A note about the favorites file:
 The favorites.json file can be edited directly or deleted entirely (if you'd like to start over).